sohelprasad10/homework-1/README.md

 # Coding Struggles

 Sometimes I get stuck for hours on bugs, but I’m learning to take breaks and ask for help sooner.

+# Favorite Tech Tool

+I really like using ubuntu Code — it’s lightweight, powerful, and has amazing extensions.